Admissions Checklist for Doctor of Philosophy Degree Programs

 Doctoral degree programs are for students already holding a master’s degree from an accredited college (except for educational psychology and school psychology which only requires a bachelor’s degree) or university.
 Keep in mind that each program has distinct admissions criteria.
 Individual applicants are responsible for checking the “Application Materials Required” to ensure that all additional materials have been submitted.

 - Submission of Online College of Education & Human Development Application for Graduate Admission with $50.00 non-refundable application fee.

-- Two official transcripts from all undergraduate and graduate institutions you have attended, except for GSU.
+- Official transcripts from all undergraduate and graduate institutions you have attended, except for GSU.
 Even if you have applied to or attended Georgia State prior to this application, all transcripts must be sent; transcripts received prior to this application are not available for the Graduate Admissions Committee’s use.
 Each transcript must be in a sealed envelope with the university registrar’s signature across the flap.
 All transcripts must be received in order to process your application.
-Transcripts for degrees completed at non-U.S. colleges and universities must include a university course-by-course evaluation from an independent evaluation service — Joseph SILNY, ECEE, or WES.
+Transcripts for degrees completed at non-U.S. colleges and universities must include a university course-by-course evaluation from an independent evaluation service — Joseph SILNY or ECEE.

 - Official Graduate Record Exam (GRE) scores should be sent directly to Georgia State University from the Educational Testing Service.
 Scores should not be more than five years old at the time of application.
 The institution code for Georgia State University is 5251.

 - In lieu of Graduate Record Examination scores, applicants to the doctoral program in Educational Policy Studies may present a score on the Miller Analogies Test taken within five years prior to the term of admission to the program.
 Applicants whose native language is one other than English should also submit an official copy of the Test of English as a Foreign Language (TOEFL).
 Exception: This is not required of international applicants who have received an accredited bachelor’s degree or a higher degree from a U.S. institution.